We exist to elevate God above everything else, by loving Him with a ‘crazy’ love so profound, that we live together

 We also have a parent’s room where babies can be changed and nursed, as well as a crèche area where toddlers can play.
 Both these spaces are at the back of the building and contain a speaker to allow parents to continue listening to the service, while looking after their children.

-Our youth service is known as Y-Focus and currently takes place fortnightly on the second and fourth Sunday evening of each month.
+Our youth service is known as Y-Focus and currently takes place on the third Sunday evening of each month.
 This service goes for approximately 1 hour 15 minutes, and typically includes singing worshipful songs, reading the Bible, hearing the Bible explained, and praying together.
 It is contemporary in style, and as the name suggests is focused more specifically at the interests of young people, although all age groups are welcome and encouraged to attend.
 See the calendar for the exact dates of these services.

 We know that even regular church attenders find it a little daunting visiting a new church, so here is a bit of information explaining what happens in our main service.
 We hope this might put you more at ease: